mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

     ## # ... with 4 variables: country <chr>, .model_id <int>, .model_desc <chr>,
     ## #   .error_desc <chr>

-Our workflows are errors-free so let’s fit them on full dataset.
+Our workflows are errors-free so let’s fit them on full dataset.<br/>
 Fitting models can take some time.
 We can shorten it allowing parallel run on PC’s cores.
 To do that (and first to check for number of cores, functions from parallel library can be used - commented out in below code).
 Alternatively we can set allow_par argument to TRUE will have similar effect (although recommended is using parallel_start() function